DamianB-BitFlipper/dotfiles-and-configs/tiling-window-manager/README.md

 # If you get an error, usually upon rebooting, that the scripting-addition failed, simply run
 sudo yabai --load-sa

-Somtimes you may need to first `sudo yabai --uninstall-sa` before running `--load-sa` to get things working.
+Sometimes you may need to first `sudo yabai --uninstall-sa` before running `--load-sa` to get things working.